uid/gitstream-exercises/README.md

 1. Edit the exercise
 2. Build the exercises
-3. If you changed a `viewer` section, run `gulp browserify` in the GitStream repo
-4. Restart the GitStream server and view your changes
+3. If you changed a `viewer` section, restart the GitStream server and view your changes via `make run`

 [githooks]: http://git-scm.com/docs/githooks